akhilamuppavarapu/carParkSystem/README.md

 # Car Parking Sytem

-Project encapsulating basic OOP principles in Java which involves creating a command line based car parking monitoring solution.

 ## Background:

 A small system is required that will help manage cars at a parking site for a company.
 This system should have exactly following four classes:

-• Application class
+* Application class
-• CarPark class
+* CarPark class
-• ParkingSlot class
+* ParkingSlot class
-• Car class
+* Car class

 Application is the Console (Text Based) Interface class including the main() method and handling all inputs and outputs.